sohamjaiswal/svelte-surreal-auth/README.md

 ## Workaround
 Only the db is running in docker, the web app is being hosted native currently...

+### Pros & Cons of this
+Pro:
+You only need to host the db on a vps while the app can be served independently on the vps or say an edge n/w

+Con:
+You dont have a choice otherwise rn lol...

 ## How to run
 1. docker compose up
 2. then sign into the root under db: ssa and ns: ssa